-- Date and time of rotation
+- Date and time of rotation.

-- Place of rotation and how to get there
+- Place of rotation and how to get there.

-- When/where to meet your instructor
+- When/where do I meet my instructor?

-- What to do if I will not be at clinical
+- What to do if I will not be at clinical.

-- Telephone number for your instructor
+- Telephone number for your instructor.

-- What is the role of my instructor
+- What is the role of my instructor?

-- When do I need to call my instructor
+- When do I need to call my instructor?

-- · How do I go about getting checked-off on skills
+- How do I go about getting checked-off on skills?

-- What are the objectives for the rotation
+- What are the objectives for the rotation?

-- What written work do I need to do each week
+- What written work do I need to do each week?

-- What are students restricted from doing
+- What are students restricted from doing?

-- How do I respond in the event of an internal or external emergency
+- How do I respond in the event of an internal or external emergency?

-- Where are the policy and procedure manuals
+- Where are the policy and procedure manuals?

-- Where do I store my belongings
+- Where do I store my belongings?

-- Where is report held and what time does it start
+- Where is report held and what time does it start?

-- What are the phone numbers of the unit
+- What are the phone numbers of the unit?

-- Where do I park
+- Where do I park?